idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/materials/NEML2StressToMOOSE.md

 ## Description

 This object retrieves both the MOOSE `small_stress` and `small_jacobian` values from the NEML2 model output computed through [ExecuteNEML2Model](ExecuteNEML2Model.md).
-In addition to just retrieving a NEML2 output and its derivative, this object also performs a conversion into a suitable stress messure (through the `ComputeLagrangianObjectiveStress` class it is derived from), making both the Cauchy and PK1 stresses available.
+In addition to just retrieving a NEML2 output and its derivative, this object also performs an [objective integration](ComputeLagrangianObjectiveStress.md), making both the Cauchy and PK1 stresses available.

 ## Example Input Syntax